 A gun was recovered at the scene.
 The driver is outstanding.
 No further description of the driver of the vehicle is being released.

 Identification of the suspect will be made by the Los Angeles County Coroner.
 The Los Angeles County Coroner’s Office is conducting it’s own independent investigation as to the cause of death.

 The Long Beach Homicide Detail investigates all officer involved shootings.
 This investigation remains ongoing.
 Anyone with information regarding this incident is asked to call LBPD Homicide Detail at (562) 570-7244.
 Anyone wishing to remain anonymous may call 1-800-222-TIPS (8477), or text TIPLA plus your tip to 274637 (CRIMES), or visit www.LACrimeStoppers.org.

-The Los Angeles County District Attorney’s Office is also conducting an independent investigation of the shooting, as they do with all officer involved shootings that occur in Los Angeles County that result in injury or death.
+Additionally, the Los Angeles County District Attorney’s Office is conducting an independent investigation of the shooting, as they do with all officer involved shootings that occur in Los Angeles County that result in injury or death.

 The Police Department thoroughly reviews all use of force incidents through a rigorous multi-step process that evaluates legal, policy, tactical, and equipment issues.
 Additional information regarding the LBPD officer involved shooting investigative process is available on the website.